VijayRod/demo/container-storage/logs/zk8s-aks.md

 ```
 # aks.logs.node.non-core.gpu

 nvidia-smi
+# In PATH; can run from any directory or via privileged pod using chroot/host, but SSH is preferred.

+nvidia-bug-report.sh
-nvidia-bug-report.sh # built-in tool that comes with the NVIDIA driver installation
+# built-in tool that comes with the NVIDIA driver installation, which also includes the NVIDIA device plugin
+# In PATH; can run from any directory or via privileged pod using chroot/host, but SSH is preferred.
+# Outputs `nvidia-bug-report.log.gz` in the directory where the script is executed.

 ```